The Fair Market Value Appraisal of a Business

 Intrinsic or Fundamental Value

-Intrinsic value (sometimes called fundamental value) differs from in vestment value in that it represents an analytical judgment of value based on the perceived characteristics inherent in the investment, not tempered by characteristics peculiar to any one investor.
+Intrinsic value (sometimes called fundamental value) differs from the investment value in that it represents an analytical judgment of value based on the perceived characteristics inherent in the investment, not tempered by characteristics peculiar to any one investor.
 Rather, this value is tempered by how these perceived characteristics are interpreted by one analyst versus another.

 Financial Decision Making defines intrinsic value as follows: